QuantumChemistrySchoolJapan-HFT/sqcc/README.md

 [analysis]
 electron_density = true
 ```
-and the `mm_charges.xyz` contains
+and `mm_charges.xyz` contains
 ```
 2

 0.2 0.0 1.0 4.0
 0.2 0.0 -1.0 4.0
 ```
-where the first column is the charge value, and the next three columns are the x, y, z coordinates of the MM point charges.
+where the first column is the charge value (in elementary charge units), and the next three columns are the x, y, z coordinates of the MM point charges.

 ### Dependencies
 - **Psi4**: for AO integral and for generating numerical grids and weights (Tested with Psi4 1.9.1)